xiaow6/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

 ### Computation graph

-- Its a graph that organizes the computation from left to right.
+- It's a graph that organizes the computation from left to right.
   - ![](Images/02.png)

 ### Derivatives with a Computation Graph